Tips to help you make your property purchase easy!

-Please let us know and we will complete the paperwork to withdraw your Kiwisaver savings.
+Please let me know and I will complete the paperwork to withdraw your Kiwisaver savings.
 You will need to apply for the First Home Grant online at https://hera.power-business.co.nz/kaingaora/First_Home.nsf.
-Once you have received your pre-approval letter, please email it to us.
+Once you have received your pre-approval letter, please email it to me.

 I would like to withdraw my Kiwisaver savings, but I have owned a home before.
 What do I do?

 You will need to make an application to Kianga Ora, who will determine whether you are in the same position as a first home buyer.
 This application is separate from the application you need to make to Kianga Ora if you also want to apply for the First Home Grant.
 If you want to apply for approval as a previous home owner and for the First Home Grant, you need to make TWO separate applications online with Housing New Zealand.
 Please also email your approval as a previous home owner to me.

 If I wish to obtain a LIM, who orders it?

 You are responsible for ordering the LIM from the Council.
 There will be a fee which will range from $150.00 to $300.00.
 It takes 10 working days to receive the LIM from the date of request.
 Some Councils will provide an urgent LIM for an extra cost, which only takes 5 working days.
 Once you receive the LIM I am happy to help you review it and answer any queries you may have.

 You should be wary of LIM’s supplied by the Real Estate Agent (“Agent”) or the Vendor as it could be out of date or have important information removed.
 Further, the Council only has a duty of care to, and contractual relationship with, the person who requested the LIM.